 - Presidents (Gr.
 K-2)

 - Geography & Maps (all ages)

 These bundles contain nonfiction books and DVDs, but may also incorporate puzzles, flash cards, or props.
 They are located between the new nonfiction and Illinois award books.

 Every year, the state of Illinois nominates a plethora of books for 3 awards.

 - The Monarch Award nominates books appropriate for kids in kindergarten through 3rd grade.
-A list of all current 2018 nominees can be found here.
-Click the titles of each book to gain access to information about the book, reviews, and read-a-likes, as well as discussion questions for parents to ask their children.
+A list of all current 2020 nominees can be found here.

-2 iPads are available to kids to use at a first-come, first-serve basis as you enter the kids library.
+One iPad is available to kids to use at a first-come, first-serve basis as you enter the kids library.
 Letting a child explore this digital medium is a great way for them to improve hand-eye coordination, build a vocabulary, and learn how and why things react a certain way after interacting with them.
-They’re loaded with books, educational games, and some familiar faces, like Olaf, Minnie Mouse, and Thomas the Tank Engine.
+It is loaded with books, educational games, and some familiar faces, like Olaf, Minnie Mouse, and Thomas the Tank Engine.
 Parents, click here to view our App Guide, and to learn about the different applications your child could be using.